 If you play a game at 120 FPS with a higher resolution than your TV is capable of displaying, the resolution will be downscaled to whatever resolution it can handle, so just bear that in mind if you don't spring for a high-end model yet.
 Here are some great picks for a TV to play at 120 FPS on your PS5:

-The PS5 is now available worldwide, though finding stock is extremely difficult and expected to remain scarce.
+The PS5 is now available worldwide, but finding stock is difficult and expected to remain scarce.
 If you see any chance to buy a PS5, we suggest grabbing it immediately.
-In our review, Android Central Games Editor Jennifer Locke noted that the overall improvements the system brings make it impossible to go back to playing on a PS4.
+In our review, former Android Central Games Editor Jennifer Locke noted that the overall improvements the system brings make it impossible to go back to playing on a PS4.

 These improvements include the much faster loading times afforded by the ultra-fast internal SSD and the utilization of DualSense haptic feedback and adaptive triggers in different games.
 This allows unique features in various titles.
 For example, in Insomniac Games' Ratchet and Clank: Rift Apart, pulling a trigger partway down might fire one barrel of a gun, while pulling the trigger all the way will empty both barrels.
 Meanwhile, other games like Returnal can simulate the pattering of rain.